carnellj/spmia-chapter3/README.md

 Now we are going to use docker-compose to start the actual image.
 Since our first attempt at the licensing service is completely self contained and does not even talk to a database, the code only one docker image to start.
-To start the docker image, change to the docker-compose directory (using the command window opened from Kitematic) in your chapter 2 source code.
+To start the docker image, change to the docker directory (using the command window opened from Kitematic) in your chapter 3 source code.
 Issue the following docker-compose command:

    docker-compose -f common/docker-compose.yml up

 This command will start up a Spring Cloud Configuration Instance, a licensing-service instance and a postgres-database.
-Note: the postgres database will be populated with data contained in the licensing-services/resources/schema.sql file.
+Note: the postgres database will be populated with data contained in the licensing-service/src/main/resources/schema.sql file.

 If everything starts correctly you should see standard output from all of the different services fly by.
 At this point the service is running in docker container in a Virtual VM (e.g. virtual box).